 In May 2014, the FASB issued an accounting standard update regarding revenue from customer contracts to transfer goods and services or non-financial assets, unless the contracts are covered by other standards (for example, insurance or lease contracts).
-Under the new guidance, an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The updates are effective for us beginning the first quarter of our fiscal year ending June 30, 2018.
-Early adoption is not permitted.
+Under the new guidance, an entity should recognize revenue in connection with the transfer of promised goods or services to customers in an amount that reflects the consideration that the entity expects to be entitled to receive in exchange for those goods or services.
+In addition, the new standard requires that reporting companies disclose the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
+The updates are effective for us beginning in the first quarter of our fiscal year ending June 30, 2018.
+In July 2015, the FASB announced a deferral of the effective date by one year, with early adoption on the original effective date permitted.
+The new revenue standard may be applied retrospectively to each prior period presented or retrospectively with the cumulative effect recognized as of the date of adoption.
 We are currently evaluating the impact of this accounting standard update on our consolidated financial statements.